z-m-k/Sublimerge/README.md

 Installation
 ------------

-Clone this repo in Sublime Text 3' Packages directory and checkout into sublime-text-3
+To install simply do the following command in ST3 Packages' directory (requires GIT to be installed first):
+`git clone -b sublime-text-3 git@github.com:borysf/Sublimerge.git`

 Donation
 --------